 You will find that you can store your leftover chicken in the fridge for up to 3-4 days.
 Use your best judgment in terms of quality.

 Or if you are cooking chicken in bulk, freeze your cooked chicken!
 I freeze in packages that I will use for one meal.
-So I just thaw a package and then use for pasta casseroles, topping salads, using to meal prep for a few days, and more.
+So I just thaw a package and then use for pasta casseroles, mix with quinoa salad, topping salads, using to meal prep for a few days, and more.

 If You Are New To Instant Pot